 (Thanks, again, go out to Nick Malgieri for the Italian Egg Pastry!)

-- 2 lb. (more or less) spinach or other sturdy greens
+- 2 pounds spinach or other sturdy greens, 1-inch chiffonade

 - 5 eggs

-- Heat olive oil in large frying pan over medium heat.
+Preheat oven to 425°F. Heat olive oil in large frying pan over medium heat.
 Add onions and cook until softened.
 Add garlic and greens, cook until wilted.
-Press out any liquid, turn out onto cutting board and roughly chop.
+Transfer to a colander held over the sink or a plate and press out any liquid then transfer to a cutting board and roughly chop.

 - Serve with a green salad dressed with a tangy vinaigrette.

-- To warm up a chilled tart, cover with foil and heat in a 300 degree oven for 15 minutes or so.
+- To warm up a chilled tart, cover with foil and heat in a 300° oven for 15 minutes or so.
 Microwaving will do in a pinch, but it is not kind to pastry, so only do this as a last resort.